oleksnkos/rpe-weight-calculator/README.md

 # rpe-weight-calculator
-CLI tool for calculating an ammount of weight you need to take to do a certain ammount of reps with a certain RPE.
+CLI tool for calculating an amount of weight you need to take to do a certain number of reps with a certain RPE.
 Calculations are based on the Epley's formula and the reversed Epley formula.

 Logic of calculations:
   - Epley's formula: RM = W*(1+R/30), where RM is a 1 rep maximum, W is the weight you used and R is the amount of reps you did with that weight.
 In my case, R = original amount of reps + 10 - RPE; RPE = from 1 to 10